 The Operational governance function includes a series of Change Advisory Boards (CABs), which are responsible for oversight of changes to IT systems in the University.
 In this role the CAB’s have a gating function with respect to project deployments - to ensure operational readiness of the solution including the deployment plan, and to coordinate timing of deployments with other business, operational and project activities.

-The Project area is comprised of the Portfolio Management Office, Project Steering Committees and individually assigned Project Teams.
+The Project area is comprised of the Business Transformation Team, Project Steering Committees and individually assigned Project Teams.
 They are responsible for the execution of projects, where project governance and management of each project is the responsibility of the Project Steering Committee and Project Manager, respectively.